Introducing SET to Your Students

 For more details, please visit the SET Assessment Guide for Instructors.

-Instructors can control whether or not to link to SET surveys in the left-hand navigation menu of their Bruin Learn course site.
+You can control whether or not to link to SET surveys in the left-hand navigation menu of your individual Bruin Learn course site.
+This feature is optional and not required for student access to the SET surveys.

 For questions, please contact the Student Experiences of Teaching team at set@teaching.ucla.edu